JCVI members concerned Covid booster decision ‘political, not clinical’

 “But the government priority is clear that everything stops for Covid,” said one of the JCVI sources.
 “Covid is the only thing in town.”

-Asides from the mixed evidence, debates around booster programmes have also centred on the need to vaccinate the rest of the world before offering out third doses to the double-jabbed.
+Aside from the mixed evidence, debates around booster programmes have also centred on the need to vaccinate the rest of the world before offering out third doses to the double-jabbed.

-On Monday, the head of the Covax Facility, the global vaccine-sharing initiative established to secure doses for poorer countries, told The Independent that the UK’s booster programme would be “counter-productive”, arguing that the supplies set to be used for 30 million Britons would be put to better use in protecting people in poorer countries who remain unvaccinated.
+On Monday, the head of the COVAX Facility, the global vaccine-sharing initiative established to secure doses for poorer countries, told The Independent that the UK’s booster programme would be “counter-productive”, arguing that the supplies set to be used for 30 million Britons would be put to better use in protecting people in poorer countries who remain unvaccinated.

 UK news in pictures